chrisadesign/chrisadesign.github.io/about.md

 If you want to know a bit more about my work history or get in touch about some work you can [connect on LinkedIn](https://www.linkedin.com/in/chrispaularmstrong/).

-You can also [find me on Twitter](https://twitter.com/chrisnothanson) where I occasionally share nonsense, and if you've not had enough of me by then you can [check out my Instagram](https://www.instagram.com/chris.not.hanson/) for pictures of my cats.
+You can also [find me on Twitter](https://twitter.com/chrisnothanson) where I occasionally share nonsense, and if you&rsquo;ve not had enough of me by then you can [check out my Instagram](https://www.instagram.com/chris.not.hanson/) for pictures of my cats.